Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions

-Theoretical calculations from YaJEM-DE~\cite{yajemde}, a Monte Carlo model of in-medium shower evolution, are also shown for $\sigma_{\text{AS}}$ and $D_{\text{AA}}$ in Figs.~\ref{fig:asw} and~\ref{fig:asd}~\cite{yajemjh}.
-This model incorporates both radiative and elastic energy loss, and describes many high-$p_{\text{T}}$ observables from RHIC.
-After the intrinsic transverse momentum imbalance, $k_T$, of the initial hard scattering was tuned to provide the best fit to the $p$+$p$ baseline yields ($Y_{AS,p+p}$), this model of jet-medium interactions largely reproduces several of the quantitative and qualitative features observed in data.
+Theoretical calculations from YaJEM-DE~\cite{yajemde}, a Monte Carlo model of in-medium shower evolution, are also shown for $\sigma_{\text{AS}}$ and $D_{\text{AA}}$ in Fig.~\ref{fig:c34}~\cite{yajemjh}.
+This model incorporates radiative and elastic energy loss, and describes many high-$p_{\text{T}}$ observables from RHIC.
+After the intrinsic transverse momentum imbalance, $k_{\text{T}}$, of the initial hard scattering was tuned to provide the best fit to the $p$+$p$ yields ($Y_{AS,p+p}$), this model largely reproduces several of the quantitative and qualitative features observed in data.
 At high $p_{\text{T}}^{\text{assoc}}$ the Au+Au and $p$+$p$ widths match and the jet yields are suppressed, while the missing energy appears as an enhancement and broadening of the soft jet fragments.

-To conclude, jet-hadron correlations, which are azimuthal angular correlations triggered by reconstructed jets, are used for the first time to investigate the modification of the properties of partons that traverse the medium created in heavy-ion collisions.
+To conclude, jet-hadron correlations are used to investigate the properties of the Quark-Gluon Plasma created in heavy-ion collisions by studying jet quenching effects.
 The trigger/nearside jet sample is highly biased towards jets that have not interacted with the medium, which may enhance the effects of jet-quenching on the recoil/awayside jet.
-While the widths of the awayside jet peaks are suggestive of medium-induced broadening, they are highly dependent on the shape of the subtracted background; measurements of $v_2^{\text{jet}}$ and $v_3^{\text{jet}}$ are needed before additional quantitative conclusions about broadening can be made.
+While the widths of the awayside jet peaks are suggestive of medium-induced broadening, they are highly dependent on the shape of the subtracted background.
 It is observed that the suppression of the high-$p_{\text{T}}$ associated particle yield is in large part balanced by low-$p_{\text{T}}^{\text{assoc}}$ enhancement.
-The redistribution of energy from high-$p_{\text{T}}$ fragments to low-$p_{\text{T}}$ fragments that remain correlated with the jet axis is quantitatively consistent with the YaJEM-DE model of in-medium shower modification, and in general, qualitatively consistent with radiative/collisional energy loss models.
+The experimentally-observed redistribution of energy from high-$p_{\text{T}}$ fragments to low-$p_{\text{T}}$ fragments that remain correlated with the jet axis is consistent with radiative/collisional energy loss models for parton interactions within the Quark-Gluon Plasma.